 Boys’ bodies come in all shapes and sizes.
 As you get older, and go through puberty, you become more aware of your body and how it compares with others.

 .
-It is common to wonder whether you’re normal as you go through puberty, but comparing yourself too closely with others can be stressful and unrealistic.
+It is common to wonder whether your body is normal as you go through puberty, but comparing yourself too closely with others can be stressful and unrealistic.
 Boys’ bodies come in all shapes and sizes – there is no ‘normal’.

 It is good to know what changes to look out for, but remember that every boy’s experience will be different.
 Puberty for boys usually starts around 13–14 years, but it can begin as early as 10 or as late as 16.